 Umbrella Insurance Search

-We also perform an umbrella insurance search to determine if there is any additional insurance coverage which may be available to satisfy a judgment for wrong death due to negligence.
+We also perform an umbrella insurance search to determine if there is any additional insurance coverage that may be available to satisfy a judgment for wrongful death due to negligence.
 There is more than one lawyer who has found that an insurance company failed to disclose the existence of umbrella insurance.
 The only way to know for sure is to search the national Claims Loss Underwriting Exchange.

 NO Legal Fee for Estate Work for Wrongful Death